Keyboard shortcuts

 • Stale TTL.
 24h is a deliberate balance between rerun friction (a CI job re-running 30 minutes after the last one wants the cache) and stale-severity risk (a published severity correction after 24h is rare and the renderer’s contract is “best effort”).

-Skip the entire OSV pipeline (both stages, no cache writes).
-Use for:
+--no-osv skips the entire OSV pipeline (both stages, no cache writes):

 • Tests and example scenarios where determinism matters more than freshness.